April 6, 2021 By College Ave Student Loans

 What Does the Federal Student Loan Interest Waiver & Payment Suspension Mean?

 In response to COVID-19, President Trump signed the CARES Act.
 As a result, the government temporarily waived future interest charges and suspended payments on certain federal student loans through September 30, 2020.
-Former President Donald Trump extended the student loan benefit until December 31, 2020, and President Joe Biden extended the pause on payment and interest and until September 30, 2021.
+Former President Donald Trump extended the student loan benefit until December 31, 2020, and President Joe Biden extended the pause on payment and interest until January 31, 2022.

 Here’s what you can expect: